TheCSMods/mc-better-stats/README.md

 ![Screenshot_5](https://user-images.githubusercontent.com/66475965/188214353-fb7c48e6-9143-4c39-93a5-b06a6bbf0379.png)

+# Debug Mode
+This is a special tab that you can only access by holding down the CTRL key while cycling tabs.
+I added this tab so I can more easily debug the mod while working on it.
+You can use any debug features in there yourself as well.
+As for the "Show everything" option, please keep in mind that it may cause lag spikes when used with large mods and mod-packs because of the amount of items/entities that may end up being shown on the screen.
+Those lag spikes are the main reason I chose NOT to show all item/mob stats even when the "Hide empty stats" checkbox is unchecked.

 # Mod config
 To configure the mod, go to the `config` directory, and create the `betterstats.properties` file.
 In that file, you may define the desired config properties.
 Below is a list of properties you can use, their default values, and information on what they do.